smartboxgroup/integration-framework-bundle/Docs/architecture/decisions/002-deprecate-response-fallback.md

 ## Decision

-We decided to deprecate the fallback **in the next major version**.
+We decided to deprecate the response fallback in this version and remove it **in the next major version**.

 A new parameter was introduced in the Producer configuration (`response_format`) that will define the expected response type, and this type is passed to the serializer to instanciate the appropiate visitor.
 For example, a PlainTextVisitor could be implemented that can process non-JSON responses while still producing **a mappable/processable object**.